Church Hospitality: A Short Guide

 The obvious choice here is Google Calendar, though Tithe.ly ChMS also integrates very well with a calendar function that enables your church to manage members within its very church management system.

-Many churches skip over this point, or consider it an unnecessary luxury for smaller meetings.
+Many churches skip over this point, or consider it an unnecessary luxury for smaller church council meetings.

 This couldn’t be further from the truth.

-Designating a point person for every church meeting is an essential element of church communication best practices.
+Designating a point person for all church meetings is an essential element of church communication best practices.

 When you have a point person for every meeting, you prevent the possibility that teams need to cross-talk between members in order to understand what they need to do.

-All team members can direct inquiries about details related to the meeting to the team leader, and if there is any overlap or need regarding another team or meeting, team leaders can coordinate on the best way to resolve any issue that comes up.
+All team members can direct inquiries to the team leader, and if there is any overlap or need regarding another team or meeting, team leaders can coordinate on the best way to resolve any issue that comes up.

 Designating a point person is also important so that this person can clear peoples’ schedules and set meeting times without requiring an arduous 10-email-long gmail thread for every single meeting.

-A point person is also responsible for showing up, leading the meeting, closing the meeting, driving the meeting forward if it stalls, and delegating other key tasks to other church staff or team members.
+A point person is also responsible for showing up, leading and closing the meeting, driving it forward if it stalls, and delegating other key tasks to other church staff or church members.

-Much meeting time is wasted by showing people documents at the meeting that they could better engage and comment upon if they had seen it earlier.
+Much time is wasted by showing attendees documents at the meeting that they could better engage and comment upon if they had seen it earlier.

-A common reason that documents are shared during the meeting, rather than before the meeting, is that team leaders fail to finalize documents in time to send them to meeting participants a day early.
+A common reason that documents are shared during the meeting, rather than before, is that team leaders fail to finalize documents in time to send them to participants a day early.

 This is simply a matter of excellence.